Hire the Top 2% of

 I'm a software engineer with over 14+ years of experience in Java and backend software development; I have worked as senior engineer for international companies producing software for the Aviation, Retail and Marketing industries.
 I started my professional career in 2010, since then I have played different roles, gained a lot of expertise based on the multiple projects I took part of.
 I offer experience, knowledge and a palette of technologies to produce backend systems, always aiming to apply best practices that guarantee best results.
 In 2023 I got certified as AWS solutions architect which has been the result of many years working with cloud technologies and serveless products.

-Freelance Java Card developers - Sandra Z.
+Java Card developer - Sandra Z.

 vetted-badge